Credit Suisse bankers jostle for slim pickings at UBS –sources

 UBS has been racing to complete the takeover by as soon as the end of April.

 (Reporting by Julie Zhe, Valentina Za, Scott Murdoch and Amy-Jo Crowley.
 Additional reporting by Stefania Spezzati and Noele Illien.
-Editing by Elisa Martinuzzi and Elaine Hardcastle)
+Editing by Elisa Martinuzzi, Elaine Hardcastle and Anna Driver)

 ((Elisa.Martinuzzi@thomsonreuters.com;))